What kind of chicken is a Capon?

 There are plenty of people against the practice and some that are for it.
 We hope that you’ll be able to make an informed decision on where you stand after reading our article.

-Let’s get right into the world of Capon chickens and what they’re all about, shall we?
+Let’s get right into the world of Capon chickens, what kind of chicken is a capon and they’re all about, shall we?

 An Introduction to Caponizing Chickens

 A Capon chicken is a male chicken that no longer has their testes, either by castration or gelding.

 Once the testes have been removed, the chicken is fed a diet of oats and milk so that they grow larger and faster than normal chickens.
 Capons are usually closer to the size of turkeys than chickens.

 Capon chickens are also supposedly richer in flavor than normal chickens.
 Many people think that they have more meat which is thicker, fuller, and more flavorful than chickens that have been raised on a usual diet of grasses and grains.

 The texture also changes between normal chickens and Capon chickens.
 This is partly down to the castration as well as the higher fat percentage on their bodies.

 Removing the testes removes the sec hormone in the chicken, which creates a more buttery texture on the muscles.
 This is highly desired by a lot of meat-eaters.

 The lack of testes also effects how boisterous the chicken is and you’ll see a great reduction in how many fights these chickens get into compared to chickens with their sex organs intact.